ArhanAnsari/studysphereai/APPWRITE_SETUP.md

-# Appwrite Database Setup Guide for StudyGenius
+# Appwrite Database Setup Guide for StudySphere AI

-This guide will help you set up the Appwrite database, collections, and storage buckets for StudyGenius.
+This guide will help you set up the Appwrite database, collections, and storage buckets for StudySphere AI.

 ## Prerequisites
 - Appwrite Cloud account (fra.cloud.appwrite.io)